Westmoor Primary School

 Click here for the Reception Parent Reading Sheet.

 Quality texts form the spine for all of our teaching and a varied selection of poetry, fiction and non-fiction is available in all classes.
-Click here for this year's award winning books.
+Click here for a suggested list of award winning books.
 Our recommended reading spine Nursery, Reception, Year 1, Year 2, Year 3, Year 4, Year 5 and Year 6.